📖Table of contents

 Step 4 - Accounting

-Step 5 - Transition plan
+Step 5 - Transition Plan

 Step 6 - Synthesis and reporting

-Training and application tools for the method
+Training and tools for applying the method

 Various tools have been developed to apply the Bilan Carbone® approach.
 These are presented here.